0xDegenDeveloper/GoL2/src/README.md

 ```
 /// Get the snapshotter
 /// @dev The snapshotter is the contract allowed to create snapshots of the infinite game.
+/// @dev Allows the GoL2NFT contract to store pre-migration snapshots.

 fn snapshotter() -> ContractAddress;
 ```